escapegameibk/microcontroller/ECPROTO.md

 to reactivate connection whatsoever.
 Any party may send this message at any time in case a device-crash happens, or something else, and the device has to be restarted.
 The device at the other end should now notify the device of it's configuration and purpose.
 No payload may be sent.
+The master is NOT required to send this message at init, neither is the slave.
+No answer on this message is required from any side.

 1. The request to send from the master.
 ID 0x01